Overview of Massachusetts Taxes

 Massachusetts Property Tax

 Property taxes in Massachusetts are one of the most significant sources of revenue for local governments.
-In some counties, average property taxes paid exceed $4,000 per year.
-The state's average effective property tax rate (taxes paid as a percentage of market value) is 1.17%.
+In some counties, median property taxes paid exceed $6,000 per year.
+The median property tax bill in the state is $5,091 – one of the highest in the country.

 If you are planning on refinancing or getting a home loan in Massachusetts, take a look at our Massachusetts mortgage rates guide.